The Man of Sorrows

 Specialist materials required: There are options on the type of painting ground/support and paints you can use for this project, according to your level and budget.
 A list with further details will be appended here soon.
 Participants will be sent a full kit-list before the start of the course.

-Level: The courses are suitable for all levels, but those new to icon painting should note the there will be a (long) list of materials and equipment to obtain and the painting process will probably take longer than expected.
+Level: The course is best suited to those with some painting experience, and those new to icon painting should note the there will be a (long) list of materials and equipment to obtain and the painting process will probably take longer than expected.

 Platforms, Delivery & Support: The courses will blend live Zoom sessions and pre-recorded content,supported via Google Classroom and Whatsapp.
 Details of how to access the Google Classroom resources will be sent in advance.
 Individual mentoring will be available via zoom and Whatsapp.